 Where combustible materials, such as paper clippings, wood shavings, or textile fibers are on the floor, the floor shall be swept clean for a radius of 35 ft.

 Combustible floors wet down, covered with damp sand or fire-resistant sheets for a 35 ft. radius.
+Where floors have been wet down, personnel operating arc welding equipment or cutting equipment shall be protected from possible electric shock.

 Fire watch failing to maintain fire watch for at least ½ hour after completion of hot work at all required observation points.